-On Friday, January 31, 2020, at 11:00 p.m.
-British time (i.e. at midnight in Poland), after 47 years, the United Kingdom ceased to be a member of the European Union.
-From the very beginning, Brexit in the British Isles was associated with one word – “chaos”.
+On Friday, January 31st 2020 at 11:00 pm GMT Great Britain, after 47 years ceased to be a member of the European Union.
+From the outset, Brexit in the British Isles was associated with one word – “chaos”.

 Amazon sellers should learn about the possible consequences of Great Britain’s exit from the European Union.

 Today, Brexit has cost Great Britain 83 billion pounds, or 489.7 billion PLN.
 This is 440 million pounds per week and 727 pounds per second.
 These figures are frightening, but what does leaving the EU mean for those selling their goods on Amazon?

 No-Deal Brexit was fortunately avoided.
 The Exit Agreement, under which the UK is parting with the European Union, guarantees the start of a transition period.
 This period starts on February 1, 2020.
 It will last until the end of 2020 and secures the continuation of current relations between the European Union and the United Kingdom.
 The United Kingdom will continue to be treated as a member of the Union but will not have a say in the EU decision-making process.

 Brexit is concerned about the entire e-commerce industry, whether it operates in the UK and sends its products abroad or sells goods in the UK.
 Everything remains the same at the moment.

 If your goods are in Amazon’s warehouse in the UK, all your local orders will continue to be processed there without change.
 The same is true if you store in France, Spain, Germany or Italy and send goods to the UK.

 However, if the futures contract is not finalised and does not enter into force as of January 1, 2021, which coincides with the end of the transition period – then we will face consequences similar to not signing the contract and leaving the Union on a “No-Deal” basis.